 - An anesthesiologist and a member of the surgical team will examine you.
 They'll answer last-minute questions and help you sign consent forms.

-- Someone on your care team will place a drain in your back to drain fluid from around your spinal cord.
+- If our team determines that you need a lumbar drain, a member of the care team will place a small catheter in your back to drain fluid from around your spinal cord.
 This helps improve blood flow to the spinal cord after surgeons place the stent and decreases the chances of leg paralysis.

 The anesthesia team will put you to sleep using general anesthesia.
 They will then place a breathing tube down your throat and place you on a ventilator.
 This machine will breathe for you during surgery.